SamuelEarl/fanny-pack-ui-old/src/routes/components/drop-zone.svelte.md

 ---

 File uploads are handled a bit differently in modern web development than they were once upon a time.
 For example, nowadays you will most likely use a cloud object storage service like Amazon S3, Cloudflare R2, Google Cloud Storage, Azure Storage, Cloudinary, or Uploadcare to handle your file storage (or at least you should use a cloud storage service).
-Each cloud storage service provides its own APIs and many of them even provide widgets that you can plug into your web app and use "off-the-shelf" to connect with the cloud storage service.
+Each cloud storage service provides its own APIs and many of them even provide ready-made widgets that you can plug into your web app and use "off-the-shelf" to connect with the cloud storage service.

 Given that there are many cloud storage services available, each with their own set of APIs and functionality, it can be pretty difficult to create a file upload component that can be used with any cloud storage service.
 Since each cloud storage service provides their own APIs (and even widgets), I recommend that you read the docs for your cloud storage service and follow their instructions for creating a file upload component that you can reuse in your own apps.

 Since maintaining consistent branding across your components is a common concern when using off-the-shelf widgets, I have written a tutorial on this page that walks you through creating a custom drop zone component.
 I will show you the concepts involved with a drop zone component and you can customize it to fit your needs.

 Many cloud storage services provide APIs for handling file uploads directly from your browser-side code or from your server-side code.
 I think the browser-side options might be a better choice for frontend frameworks (e.g. Svelte, Vue, React) and the server-side options might be a better choice for server frameworks (e.g. when you use the built-in template files for your frontend code - e.g. Express.js, FastAPI, Laravel).
 Also, as of this writing (April 2022), when creating a file upload component for SvelteKit you will probably want to use the browser-side option anyway because SvelteKit does not yet have the ability to handle large file uploads on the server-side.
-In order to handle large file uploads (on the server-side) you have to implement streams and [handling streams in SvelteKit is still a TODO](https://github.com/sveltejs/kit/issues/3419) right now.
+In order to handle large file uploads (on the server-side) you have to implement streams and [handling streams in SvelteKit is still a TODO item](https://github.com/sveltejs/kit/issues/3419) right now.

 One additional benefit of using your cloud storage service's APIs is that they will take care of all the security issues for you, so you don't have to handle those things yourself.
 Cloud storage APIs for the win!